 You wish you could say it was one passing night, but nope.
-For the last several weeks, your 3 year old wakes up crying every night, calling for you.
-He’ll either get out of his room and into yours, or sit in his bed inconsolably until you come in.
+For the last several weeks, your 3 year old wakes up crying every night, screaming for you.
+She either gets out of her room and into yours or sits in her toddler bed inconsolably until you come in.

-Sure, once in a while, you sense a genuine fear in his tears.
-But for the most part, you could tell he’s simply whining and whimpering for your attention.
+Sure, once in a while, you sense genuine fear and anxieties in her tears.
+It may have even started when she came down with an illness or had separation anxiety.
+But now, you could tell she was simply whining and whimpering for your attention.

-You’ll go in his room and reassure him everything is okay before tucking him back in bed.
-You’ll even hold and cuddle with him until he falls asleep.
-But 30 minutes later, the whole fiasco will start all over again, sometimes up to three times a night.
+You go in her room and reassure her everything is okay before tucking her back in bed.
+You even hold and cuddle with her until she falls asleep.
+But 30 minutes later, the whole fiasco starts all over again, sometimes up to three times a night.

 What to do when your 3 year old wakes up crying every night

 Just when I thought I was over multiple wake ups during the newborn stage, my son started suddenly waking up crying every single night.
 At first, I sat with him until he fell asleep, but he’d cry again when he’d wake up and realized I wasn’t there.